gfonsecabr/shadoks-PACE2025/README.md

 There are no external dependencies, all dependencies are already included and compiled with shadoks.
 GLPK 5.0 is included as a compiled library, and the source code is available at [[https://www.gnu.org/software/glpk/#downloading]].
 A modified version of EvalMaxSAT is included, and is compiled together with our main solvers.

+## Algorithms

+The solvers are for hitting set.
+Dominating set instances are reduced to hitting set.

+The **heuristic** solver does essentially the following:
+ 1) Apply three reduction rules: (i) If an edge e is a superset of another edge, remove e. (ii) If a vertex v hits a subset of another vertex, remove v. (iii) If an edge has a single vertex v, add v to the solution and remove all edges that contain v.
+ 2) Reduce the problem to MAXSAT and run an anytime MAXSAT heuristic solver for around a minute.
+ 3) Local search: Remove some vertices of the solution, get the subhypergraph of uncovered edges and solve it with either an exact MAXSAT solver or GLPK MIP solver.
+Repeat this step until out of time.

+The **exact** solver does essentially the following:
+ 1) Apply the same reduction rules of the heuristic solver.
+ 2) If the hyperedges have degree 2, the problem is vertex cover.
+Solve it using an exact Independent Set solver.
+ 3) Otherwise, find a good heuristic solution (as above) and give it as an initial solution to the MAXSAT solver EvalMaxSAT.

 ## LICENSE
 Copyright 2025 Guilherme D. da Fonseca, Fabien Feschet, and Yan Gerard, the Shadoks team.